EU-US AND SWISS-US PRIVACY SHIELD

 RECOURSE, ENFORCEMENT AND LIABILITY.
 Effective privacy protection includes robust mechanisms for assuring compliance with the Principles, recourse for individuals who are affected by non-compliance with the Principles, and consequences when the Principles are not followed.

-Recourse.
-In compliance with the Privacy Shield Principles, ABB commits to resolve complaints about its collection of Personal Data.
+- In compliance with the Privacy Shield Principles, ABB commits to resolve complaints about its collection of Personal Data.
 Individuals who are affected by or witness non-compliance with these Principles are encouraged to report the matter via ABB’s Ethics Hotline or other Reporting Channels.
 For more information on ABB Reporting Channels, please visit http://new.abb.com/about/integrity/reporting-channels/how-do-i-report.
-Alternatively, individuals may contact the US Data Privacy Officer whose direct contact information is:
+Alternatively, individuals may contact the US Country Privacy Lead whose direct contact information is:

 Attn: Andrew Klein, U.S. Country Integrity Officer